maribraga/pieridae_hostrep/Pieridae_histories.md

 **Read in .history.txt files**

-These files can get quite big, so I can’t upload them in Github.
+These files can get quite big, so I compressed them to upload on Github.
+You’ll have to unzip them first in your computer to use them.
 Also, you might want to thin out these files to speed up their parsing.
+In the original files, there is one sample every 50 generations.
+If you increase this interval, you reduce the number of samples.
 This is how you can do it.

-(Note that in the analyses in the paper we did not thin the histories, so we’ll show results with all sampled histories).
+*(Note that in the analyses in the paper we did not thin the histories, so we’ll show results with all sampled histories)*

 ``` r
 colclasses <- c(rep("numeric",7),"character","character","numeric","character",rep("numeric",3))